 Survey Results: The Most Attractive Female Body Composition (Muscle, Fat & Proportions)

-Unlike male bodies, where men and women preferred different physiques, men and women tended to agree on which female bodies were the most attractive.
-All the groups we surveyed voted for the same degrees of muscularity and leanness and preferred the same proportions in females.
-There was also a wide range of female bodies considered attractive, with most body types preferred by at least a small percentage of people.
+Unlike with male bodies, where men and women preferred different physiques, men and women tended to agree on which female bodies were the most attractive.
+Most of the men and women we surveyed voted for the same degrees of muscularity and leanness, and preferred women’s bodies with the same general shape and proportions.

 In this article, we answer a few questions: